Greek chorus: Modern choruses

 Musical theatre and grand opera sometimes incorporate a singing chorus that serves a similar purpose as the Greek chorus, as noted in Six Plays by Rodgers and Hammerstein: "The singing chorus is used frequently to interpret the mental and emotional reactions of the principal characters, after the manner of a Greek chorus."
+The idea of the greek chorus as a tactic in musical theatre is significant in winner of the 2020 Pulitzer Prize for Drama, A Strange Loop, in which six "Thoughts" follow around the protagonist, Usher, and represent his "perceptions of reality".

 During the Italian Renaissance, there was a renewed interest in the theatre of ancient Greece.
 The Florentine Camerata crafted the first operas out of the intermezzi that acted as comic or musical relief during the dramas of the time.
-These were based entirely on the Greek chorus, as historian H.C.
-Montgomery argues.
+Historian H. C. Montgomery argues that these were based entirely on the Greek chorus.

 Richard Wagner discussed Greek drama and the Greek chorus extensively in his writings, including "Art and Revolution".
-His longest work, Der Ring des Nibelungen, (The Ring of the Nibelung) is based in the style of Oresteia with parallels in rhythm and overall structure (both have three parts, with the exception of Das Rheingold, the prelude to The Ring of the Nibelung).
-Wagner said of himself, "History gave me a model also for that ideal relation of the theater to the public which I had in mind.
-I found it in the drama of Ancient Athens".
+His longest work, Der Ring des Nibelungen (The Ring of the Nibelung), is based in the style of Oresteia with parallels in rhythm and overall structure (both have three parts, though The Ring of the Nibelung begins with Das Rheingold as a prologue to the other three parts).
+Montgomery also argues that Wagner's use of the orchestra is similar to the Greek chorus as both generally conclude the drama of the plot, "bridg[ing] the space from the dramatic action back to every-day life."

+The musical Little Shop of Horrors features a modern version of a Greek chorus in the form of characters Crystal, Ronette, and Chiffon, whose songs provide narration to the play.

 A Greek chorus is also used in the Woody Allen film Mighty Aphrodite, in which the chorus gives advice to the neurotic main character.